dp12/dotfiles/README.md

 # dotfiles

-Configs for zsh/bash/fish, git, tmux, bspwm, i3, awesome, and vim, plus some handy aliases.
+Configs for zsh/bash/fish, git, tmux, bspwm, i3, awesome, and vim, plus some deadly aliases.

 ## Installation
 An install.sh script is provided to allow the user to choose what to install and automate the installation.
 Ubuntu 16.04 is assumed.